 Torre Gloriés has a total of 34 floors and is 144m high, which makes it the tallest building in Catalonia!
 It looks especially beautiful lit up in the evening.
 Have a look at it in your Barcelona skyline photos in the evening!

 12. Barcelona’s most famous hotel: W Barcelona Hotel

 The W Hotel, also known as Hotel Vela, is a famous hotel right at the beach in Barcelona right next to the port.
 It is a luxury 5-star hotel that belongs to Marriott International and operates under the brand W Hotels.

-This hotel owns 473 rooms, 67 suites, a rooftop, a gym, several pools and everything you could even ask for in a 5-star hotel.
+This hotel owns 473 rooms, 67 suites, a rooftop, a gym, several pools, and everything you could even ask for in a 5-star hotel.
 Their restaurant is operated by the famous Spanish Michelin-starred chef Carles Abellán.
 If you are interested in staying there, you can find more information about availabilities and prices here.

-Here, I also want to mention some controversies about this buildings: Many locals complain that the building does not comply with Spanish coastal laws which prohibit the construction of a building closer than 100m to the shore.
+Here, I also want to mention some controversies about this building: Many locals complain that the building does not comply with Spanish coastal laws which prohibit the construction of a building closer than 100m to the shore.
 You can tell that this building was built right at the beach.
 So can anyone tell us what exactly happened there?

 13. Temple of the Sacred Heart of Jesus in Tibidabo

 When walking around Barcelona you probably already have seen a hill in the distance with a building and a big statue overlooking Barcelona.
 That is Mount Tibidabo, the highest mountain in the Serra de Collserola mountain range surrounding Barcelona.